 Building Community One Tune at a Time

-PacJAM provides an opportunity for area youth to experience community through the joy of participating in traditional music.
+Pacolet Junior Appalachian Musicians (PacJAM) provides an opportunity for area youth and adults to experience community through the joy of participating in traditional music.

-Now in it’s 3rd year, PacJAM offers ten-week sessions each fall and winter/spring semester, as well as an intensive day camp one week each summer.
-Students of all skill levels ages 8-16 years old are invited to join us for instruction in traditional music.
+PacJAM offers sessions each fall and winter/spring semester, as well as an intensive day camp one week each summer for youth.
+Students of all skill levels ages 6-late teens and adults are invited to join us for instruction in traditional music.

 Participating adults learn how to build their skills on a specific instrument, take part in traditional music jams and learn improvisation.
 Scroll down to learn more about upcoming adult opportunities this summer.

 Local students and their teachers are taking part in a multi-state regional effort to preserve the music of the Appalachian cultural heritage, filling the air with guitar, mandolin, banjo, fiddle, and ukulele music each week.
 In addition to instrument instruction, students learn local music history and theory, ear training, dance, folklore, and rhythm development.

 Our Fall program will run every Wednesday from September 7 – November 10 (10 weeks) from 4:30 PM to 6:00 PM for Beginner & Intermediate students, & 4:00 PM to 6:00 PM for advanced students.
 Students will experience group lessons, jams, music theory, & traditional art, songs, and stories, with an impressive lineup of regular and guest artists.

 If you have questions or need additional assistance, please email

 or call TFAC, T-F